IshanDigra/HLD-Content/18-interview-tips/Back-of-the-envelope-calculation.md

 - max file upload allowed by api gateway is 10 mb
 - Foe bandwidth calculation note that 1MBytes per sec is not same as 1mbps(bits) for conversion 1 bytes => 8 bits so a factor of 8 comes into picture. for ease of calculation could take 10 also.
+- Per host we can cater around 1-2M users.